Reconcyl/myco/doc/commands.md

 Set the chance of a write error to 1 in `CHANCE`.
 If `CHANCE` is zero, then remove the possibility of write errors altogether.
 If no argument is passed, report the current chance of a write error.

+### `wall-pierce-chance [CHANCE]`

+Set the chance that a given write will pierce a wall to 1 in `CHANCE`.
+If `CHANCE` is zero, then remove the possibility of piercing walls entirely.
+If no argument is passed, report the current chance of a wall being pierced.

 ### `cosmic-ray-rate [RATE]`

 Set the frequency of cosmic rays to be `RATE` times per cycle.
 If no argument is passed, report the current frequency.